What do we think about the environmental crisis?

 How can we recover from the effects of oppression?

-Many of our accumulated emotional wounds are the result of oppression (for example, racism, classism, and sexism).
+Many of our accumulated emotional hurts are the result of oppression (for example, racism, classism, and sexism).

 The messages of oppression “justify” the systematic denying of resources to certain groups and targeting them with violence.
 The groups are treated as inferior, less intelligent, less capable, and as if they should be controlled by the dominant groups.